 - POOP BAGS.
 You could actually keep some rolls of these in the trailer at all times.

-- Does your pet have a favorite toy/s?
-Take them along too and their favorite blanket or bed if they have one.
+- Does your pet have a favourite toy/s?
+Take them along too and their favourite blanket or bed if they have one.
 It will help make their new surroundings more familiar.

 - Photos.
 This is one that I would not have thought of if I had not done some research on this subject.
 Take hard copy photos of your pets with you so you will have something for people to look at if a pet goes missing.
 Yes, you may have them on your phone but, hard copies are a good idea just in case you lose your phone.

 - Old towels.
 We take along a few old towels to wipe down or dog if he gets wet which will, for sure, happen in the rain or at the beach.

 - Check Park pet policies.
 This is something else that hit a spark with me.
 Yeah, if you plan to be at a certain park or campsite check the policies.
 These are usually included on the park websites or you can call.

 - If you keep records of your pet’s visits to the vet, you should take them with you as well for reference if you have to visit a vet away from home.

 - If your pet is not allergic to pet bug sprays take some of that too.

 - Last but, not least, be mindful of your pet’s routine and schedule.
 Once you are on the road remember to stop every couple of hours so they can relieve themselves and give them a drink and a chance to stretch their legs, (and yours as well).